Guelph Central Station: Guelph Owen Sound Transportation

 Starting August 31, 2020, the GOST (Guelph Owen Sound Transportation) operates a bus service between Guelph Central Station and Owen Sound Transit Terminal twice a day.

-FlixBus

-Since April 7, 2022, FlixBus serves Guelph Central Station as part of its route between Kitchener and Toronto.

 Bus platforms

 Guelph Central Station provides an exchange with both local and regional bus services.
 Bays 1-20 are located on an island bus platform, while bays 21 and 22 are located on the south side of Macdonell Street, immediately adjacent to the island platform.
 Bus platform allocation are as follows: